lmsosa/financial-chat/README.md

 1. Check SQL Local DB and Rabbit MQ configuration on appsettings.json
 2. Navigate to `src/Web` and run `dotnet run` to launch the project
+3. There are 2 predefined users:
+   lmsosa@gmail.com (pass: Chat123$)
+   jeancarlos@gmail.com (pass: Chat123$)
+   Anyways you can register a new one and use it.

 ## Overview